Canon EOS M3

 Fort Street, Honolulu | Canon EOS M3 & EF-M 18-55 3.5-5.6 IS STM

 Micro 4/3 ergonomics and image quality fell short for me so I switched to an EOS SL1 as my light kit.
-The SL1 was refreshingly fast and easy to use, but with EOS M3 prices in free-fall (M5 on horizon), I snagged a M3 kit with EF-M 18-55 3.5-5.6 IS STM and EVF-DC1 viewfinder.
+The SL1 was refreshingly fast and easy to use, but with EOS M3 prices in free-fall due to the M5 and M6, I snagged a M3 kit with EF-M 18-55 3.5-5.6 IS STM and EVF-DC1 viewfinder.
 It's similar in size to an Olympus Pen but more intuitive and ergonomic.
 Is it as easy to use as the diminutive SL1?
 No, but it's smaller!

-My initial impression was this thing is tiny: barely larger than a Canon S100 point 'n shoot.
-With a pancake lens (EF-M 22 2.0 STM), it just squeezes in a pant pocket.
+The M3 is tiny: barely larger than a Canon S100 point 'n shoot.
+With an EF-M 22 2.0 STM pancake lens, it squeezes in a pant pocket.
 Okay, not skinny jeans, but an easy carry in a purse or coat pocket.
 Needless to say, the M3 is probably not a good choice for those with large hands.

-This petite Japan made camera feels like quality: magnesium body, reassuring heft, matte black paint, and contoured grip.
-It's a slim 366 grams, about the same weight as a Rebel SL1 (370 grams), but a little lighter and smaller than an Olympus Pen E-P5 (420 grams) and E-P3 (369 grams).
+This petite Japan made camera feels like quality: magnesium body, matte black paint, and contoured grip.
+It's a slim 366 grams, about the same weight as a Rebel SL1 (370 grams), but lighter and smaller than an Olympus Pen E-P5 (420 grams) and E-P3 (369 grams).
 It feels cramped in my medium hands.
-Obviously a 6D or 80D is more comfortable for long sessions with larger optics but I bought the M3 for snapshots on the street so I don't need to hold it long.
+Obviously a 6D or 80D is more comfortable for long sessions with larger optics but I bought the M3 for snapshots so I don't need to hold it very long.

 Canon EOS M3 & EF-M 22mm 2.0 STM and Olympus Pen E-P3 & 17mm 2.8.
 The contoured grip makes the M3 fatter than Pen models but easier to hold.